ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `filter` (optional): Expression to filter the API you want the agent to discover.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 Leaving this field empty tells the agent to discover all published APIs (REST / SOAP).

-`proxyApicIDField` (optional): The field name used to store AMPLIFY Central identifier for the front-end proxy in API Manager.
-Default value is **apicId**.
-If you do not intend to change it, comment this property.
-Be aware that the field will not be visible in the API Manager front-end proxy, as it is a specific configuration.
-If you want to see that field or customize it, refer to Add a custom property to APIs in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `subscriptionApplicationField` (optional): The field name used to store AMPLIFY Central subscription identifier inside the API Manager application securing the front end proxy.
 Default value is **subscriptions**.
 If you do not intend to change it, comment this property.
 Be aware that the field will not be visible in the API Manager application, as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to applications in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `pollInterval`: The frequency in which API Manager is polled for new endpoints.
 Default value is 30s.